1edv/evolution/README.md

 docker run --rm -d  -p 8501:8501/tcp edv123456789/evolution_app:latest
 ```
 The app is now running and you can then access it by navigating to [http://localhost:8501/](http://localhost:8501/) in your web browser.
-If running on your local cluster, you may want to expose port ```8501``` using [ngrok](https://ngrok.com/).
+If running on a remote cluster, you may want to expose port ```8501``` using [ngrok](https://ngrok.com/).

+## Training and loading model

 ## Reference and Data